koraktor/steam-condenser/java/README.md

 * Linux, MacOS X or Windows
 * Java 1.5 or newer

+  The following libraries are required:
+  * Apache Commons Compress (for Source servers sending compressed responses)
+  * Jakarta Commons HTTPClient (for the Web API features)
+  * JSON (for the Web API features)
+  * JUnit (for testing)

+  Maven will install these for you.

 ## License

 This code is free software; you can redistribute it and/or modify it under the